-As noted in section 2(d), the Board considers that Mr Gould ceased to be an independent Director as from 17 November 2016.
-Accordingly, as from that date the Committee did not comply with the ASX Recommendation that a majority of its members be independent directors.
+As noted in section 2(d), Mr Gould is not considered to be an independent Director.
+Accordingly, the Committee did not comply with the ASX Recommendation that a majority of its members be independent directors.

 The Board has considered the competencies and experience of each of the Directors and believes that the current structure operates effectively and efficiently without the need for the appointment of additional independent directors or the creation of further sub-committees.
 The number of times the Board Nominations Committee has formerly met and the number of meetings attended by Directors during the financial year are reported in the Directors' Report.